Bad planning and “bad luck” make for a dream trip to see the whale sharks in La Paz, Mexico.

 So William, his mom, and our family boated five minutes to a sand spit in the bay and parked for what ended up to be a good 90 minutes.
 The young boy sat sweetly shivering in the shade wearing a loaner wetsuit that gapped two-inches aside each knee as he prepped to snorkel in 68-degree water with sharks four-times his height.
 He was forty-pounds of badass – not unlike our kids had been at that age.

-While we waited, our guide Karin put us into three ordered groups of two: William and his mom first, my daughter and me next, then my son and husband.
+While we waited, Karin put us into three ordered groups of two: William and his mom first, my daughter and me next, then my son and husband.
 She also said no cameras would be allowed on the first trip into the water – just people and sharks looking at each other.
 Upon hearing the no-camera rule, William’s demeanor cracked for the first time as he shot an anguished look up at his mom; He had been faithfully clutching a kid-version of an underwater camera with both hands the whole boat ride.
 His mom gave him a reassuring nod and pat on the leg.

 But I felt William’s pain.
 No matter how often our guide assured us there were plenty of whale sharks nearby to see and photograph, I sat in that boat fearing the worst.
 We’ve been on numerous wildlife spotting expeditions and knew well that nothing wild behaves predictably.